 IntroductionThe circus was the largest form of entertainment in the late 19th and early 20th centuries.
 Dozens of circuses traveled across Canada and the US each year, bringing to audiences new musical forms, exotic animals, and daring performers from around the world.
 Circus route books were published at the end of a show’s season, often detailing the towns and dates played, ticket sales, listings of circus personnel, and unusual events.
 These are unique primary source materials for historical research and insight into the daily lives and business activities of circus employees.
 Find out more about the collection and project here.

 During this period, America was shaping its cultural identity and as a country with territorial expansion.
-The performers inhabited a place with compounding conflicts as the backdrop: Native American genocide and removal, the question and end of slavery, competition for labor, immigration, paternalism and prejudice in race and gender relations, and the moral reform movement.
+The performers inhabited a place with compounding conflicts as the backdrop: Native American genocide and removal, the question and end of slavery, competition for labor, immigration, paternalism and prejudice in race and gender relations, ableism, and the moral reform movement.
 These events, the aftereffects, and attitudes impacted these individuals profoundly and the lives they chose.
 It is our hope we impart their narratives to reveal moments of joy, resilience and resistance within the liminal space.

 In examination of the American historical story, it is difficult not to observe the contemporary parallels in the 21st century.
 The core of the story is the same and the struggle for social progress and justice is ongoing.
 Tension continually exists and must be addressed generation after generation.